 The liver cancer program is a highly interdisciplinary group of investigators dedicated to reducing the incidence and mortality of liver cancer.
-The program fosters interdisciplinary research in basic science, genetics, clinical medicine, and cancer prevention between faculty at the Fred Hutchinson Cancer Research Center, University of Washington, and the clinical community to improve liver cancer prevention, detection, diagnosis and treatment.
+The program fosters interdisciplinary research in basic science, genetics, clinical medicine, and cancer prevention between faculty at the Fred Hutch Cancer Center, University of Washington, and the clinical community to improve liver cancer prevention, detection, diagnosis and treatment.

 Patients are seen at the Liver Tumor Clinic at University of Washington Medical Center, the first clinic of its kind in the Pacific Northwest.
 The team is composed of highly specialized liver cancer surgeons, medical and radiation oncologist, interventional and diagnostic radiologist, pathologist, as well as hepatologist.
 This integrative collection of experts lends itself to the delivery of the most optimal diagnostic and treatment plans for patients.
 At the clinic, where nearly 600 visits are made annually, patients can expect an array of treatments: minimally invasive procedures, liver transplants, and a living-related donor program in addition to the therapeutic trials conducted in the Fred Hutch/University of Washington Cancer Consortium.
 The liver transplant group is considered one of the strongest in the nation.